hughfenghen/opfs-tools/docs/api.md

   // Remove a file
   await file('/path/to/file.txt').remove();
  */
-export declare function file(
+export declare function file(filePath: string, mode?: ShortOpenMode): OTFile;
-  filePath: string,
-  mode?: ShortOpenMode
-): OPFSFileWrap;
 /**
  * Writes content to the specified file.
  * @param {string} target - The path of the file.